Keith Nichol

-Keith Nichol (born December 24, 1988) is a former wide receiver and quarterback.
-He played college football for the University of Oklahoma and Michigan State University.
+Keith Nichol (born December 24, 1988) is an American former football player who was a wide receiver and quarterback.
+He played college football for the Oklahoma Sooners football and Michigan State Spartans.

-High school career
+Early life

 Nichol attended Lowell High School in Lowell, Michigan.
 After a good freshman season, Nichol was promoted to the varsity team for the playoffs and saw some playing time as a cornerback in a blowout.
 Nichol had a breakout season as a sophomore.
 He threw for 2,125 yards and 26 touchdowns in Lowell's veer offense and led the team to a state championship.
 His success led to him being heavily recruited by several teams in the Big Ten Conference as well as the University of Notre Dame.
-In July 2005, Nichol committed to play for the Michigan State University Spartans.
+In July 2005, Nichol committed to play for the Michigan State University.
 Nichol also participated in the ESPN RISE Elite 11 quarterback camp.
 After his commitment, the Spartans went 9-14 and head coach John L. Smith was fired.
 As a result, Nichol backed out of his commitment with the Spartans and committed to the University of Oklahoma, a school that expressed strong interest in him after his de-commitment.
 In his senior year, Nichol passed for 2,225 yards and 31 touchdowns.
 As a three-year starter, Nichol won 33 games with three losses.
 He passed for 6,550 yards and 76 touchdowns and ran for 3,100 yards and 58 touchdowns in his high school career.
 He was an all-state selection three times.
 Nichol was ranked as the sixth best dual-threat quarterback in the country out of high school by Rivals.com.
 Scout.com ranked him the 22nd best high school quarterback overall.

 College career

 Freshman season

-At Oklahoma, Nichol competed against redshirt freshman Sam Bradford and junior Joey Halzle for the starting quarterback position during spring practices in 2007.
+With the Sooners, Nichol competed against redshirt freshman Sam Bradford and junior Joey Halzle for the starting quarterback position during spring practices in 2007.
 After a scrimmage game, Bradford was named the starter.
 During the year, Nichol was the third-string quarterback, playing in three games and completing two of seven passes for 15 yards.
-After the season, Nichol transferred to Michigan State, the school he had originally committed to while back in high school.
+After the season, Nichol transferred to Michigan State University, the school he had originally committed to while back in high school.
 By NCAA rule, Nichol had to sit out the 2008 season.

 Sophomore season

-Before the 2009 season, Nichol competed against sophomore Kirk Cousins for the starting quarterback position.
+Before the 2009 season, Nichol competed against Spartans sophomore Kirk Cousins for the starting quarterback position.
 Cousins started the first game with Nichol receiving playing time in which he threw two touchdown passes in a victory over the Montana State Bobcats.
 On October 10, 2009, Nichol made his first career start against the Illinois Fighting Illini.
 He completed 13 of 25 passes for 179 yards and one interception in a victory.
 In preparation for the 2010 Alamo Bowl, Nichol changed over to the wide-receiver position, catching two passes for 11 yards and also scored his first career rushing touchdown against the Red Raiders, with a 7-yard run out of the wildcat formation in the third quarter.